Foreign Secretary (United Kingdom)

-The secretary of state for foreign, Commonwealth and development affairs is a secretary of state in the Government of the United Kingdom, with responsibility for the Foreign, Commonwealth and Development Office.
-Seen as one of the most senior ministers in the government and a Great Office of State, the incumbent is a member of the Cabinet of the United Kingdom.
+The secretary of state for foreign, commonwealth and development affairs, commonly known as the foreign secretary, is a secretary of state in the Government of the United Kingdom, with responsibility for the Foreign, Commonwealth and Development Office.
+The role is one of the most senior ministers in the UK Government and is a Great Office of State.
+The incumbent is a member of the Cabinet of the United Kingdom and National Security Council, and reports directly to the prime minister.

-The office holder works alongside the other Foreign Office ministers.
-The corresponding shadow minister is the Shadow Secretary of State for Foreign, Commonwealth and Development Affairs.
-The performance of the secretary of state is also scrutinised by the Foreign Affairs Select Committee.
+The officeholder works alongside the other Foreign Office ministers.
+The corresponding shadow minister is the shadow foreign secretary.
+The Foreign Affairs Select Committee also evaluates the secretary of state's performance.

-The current foreign secretary is James Cleverly MP, appointed in the September 2022 cabinet reshuffle.
+The current foreign secretary is Yvette Cooper.
+She was appointed by Prime Minister Keir Starmer on 5 September 2025.

 Responsibilities

-Corresponding to what is generally known as a foreign minister in many other countries, the foreign secretary's remit includes:
+In contrast to what is generally known as a foreign minister in many other countries, the foreign secretary's remit includes: